edgedb/edgedb/docs/intro/schema.rst

 Object types
 ------------

 Object types are analogous to tables in SQL.
-They can contain **properties**—which can correspond to any scalar types and **links**—which correspond to other object types.
+They can contain **properties**, which can correspond to any scalar types, and **links**, which can correspond to any object types.

 Properties
 ----------